-Chair Brinsfield asked about the status of the Communications Based Overlay Signal System (CBOSS) Project.
+Chair Brinsfield asked about the status of CBOSS.
 Ms. Fromson said that all of the installation work is complete and the project is now in the testing phase.
 Ms. Fromson said there was an APTA peer review process and that there were some challenges identified as part of that review.
 Ms. Fromson said there is some work that needs to be done with Union Pacific to coordinate the two systems.
-Ms. Fromson said staff is reviewing the recommendations from the peer review to determine next steps and deliver the project in a timely manner.
+Ms. Fromson said staff is reviewing the peer review recommendations to determine next steps and to deliver the project in a timely manner.

-Chair Brinsfield asked if the lawsuit have been dropped related to the project.
-Ms. Fromson said there is still one lawsuit still in place for the electrification project.
-Ms. Fromson said the court date was pushed out to late summer/early fall.
+Chair Brinsfield asked if the lawsuits have been dropped related to the project.
+Ms. Fromson said there is one lawsuit still in place for the electrification project.
+Ms. Fromson said the court date for that lawsuit was pushed out to late summer/early fall.